phlam-econometrics/Forecasting-GDPGrowthRate-of-Malaysia-with-Bayesian-TimeSeries-Approaches/README.md

 This project is for forecasting the 2025 Q2 to 2027 Q4 GDP growth rate of Malaysia.

 # Introduction
-The project analysed the data of Malaysia's GDP growth rate from 2015 Q2 to 2025 Q1 and forecast the GDP growth rate of Malaysia from 2025 Q2 to 2027 Q4 with Bayesian statistics and time series approaches.
+The project analysed the data of Malaysia's GDP growth rate from 2015 Q2 to 2025 Q1 and forecast the GDP growth rate of Malaysia from 2025 Q2 to 2027 Q4 with Bayesian time series approaches.

 # Data Source
 Series: Rate of Quarterly GDP Growth & Monthly Trade by SITC Section <br/>